Wednesday, 2 September 2015

 I made a new rudder blade cut from the plywood centreboard from an old Miracle dinghy, but it snapped in half in a fearsome tiderace in Brittany, so I have gone back to the original which I might repropuce in aluminium plate.

-There are still a lot of niggling problems to sort out.
+There are still a couple of niggling problems which I will get round to sorting out one day.
 For instance the original self bailers let more water in to the watertight cockpit than they remove, so my feet are always wet.
 The in-mast jib halyard emerges from the mast foot in such a way that it is difficult to tension properly.
 I'm considering making it external from a point just below the spreaders so that I can swig it up tight.
+(Edit: Now successfully modified).
 Most importantly, because of the total lack of rowlocks, a rowing thwart, and a stowage space long enough for decent oars, it's impossible to row the boat in the event of flat calm and engine failure.
 Emergency propulsion consists of a long paddle at the moment.

 Tricorn Sailing Dinghy